-Bayan Har Mountains is located in the southwest of Madoi County.
+Bayan Har Mountains is located in southwest of Madoi County.
 It means “Fertile Black Mountain” in Mongolian, in Tibetan, it is called “Chala” meaning “Gorgeous Mountain”.
 It extends 780 kilometers east from Kunlun Mountains, and being regarded as southern branch of this mountain.
-The Bayan Har Pass is at the middle of the mountain range.
-Since ancient times, it has been the main road to connect Xining and Yushu.
+Bayan Har Pass is at middle of mountain range.
+Since ancient times, it has been main road to connect Xining and Yushu.

-Eling lake (also Ngoring lake) and Zhaling lake (also Kyaring lake), are two plateau freshwater lake, known as the “Sister Lake at the Source of the Yellow River”.
+Eling lake (also Ngoring lake) and Zhaling lake (also Kyaring lake), are two plateau freshwater lake, known as “Sister Lake at Source of the Yellow River”.

-Eling Lake is in the east, and Zhaling Lake is in the west.
-The Bayan langma Mountain is in between this two lake and separating each other.
-From a high place, it can be seen that the Yellow River divides into three streams and flows into Zhaling Lake.
+Eling Lake is in east, and Zhaling Lake is in west.
+Bayan langma Mountain is in between this two lake and separating each other.
+From a high place, it can be seen that Yellow River divides into three streams and flows into Zhaling Lake.

-The Yellow River flows out from the south bank of Zaling Lake, passes through a Yellow River gorge about 20 kilometers long and more than 300 meters wide, and flows into Eling Lake in nine strands in the southwest corner.
+Yellow River flows out from south bank of Zaling Lake, passes through a Yellow River gorge about 20 kilometers long and more than 300 meters wide, and flows into Eling Lake in nine strands in southwest corner.

-BTW: this two lake are temporarily closed due to envirment protection, the reopen time is unknown
+BTW: this two lake are temporarily closed due to envirment protection, reopen time is unknown

-The site of the Mogedwa Ancient Tombs is located about 80 kilometers northwest of Huashixia.
+site of Mogedwa Ancient Tombs is located about 80 kilometers northwest of Huashixia.
 It is a third-level cultural relics protection unit in Qinghai Province, covering an area of about 2,000 square meters.
-Unfortunately, due to being left unattended for a long time, the site of the ancient tomb complex was violently excavated by tomb robbers and suffered severe damage
+Unfortunately, due to being left unattended for a long time, site of ancient tomb complex was violently excavated by tomb robbers and suffered severe damage

 Geography and climate

 Madoi County has an alpine grassland climate.
-There are no four seasons in a year, only the difference between cold and warm, which are usually called winter and summer respectively.
+There are no four seasons in a year, only cold and warm, which are usually called winter and summer respectively.
 Winter is long and severely cold, dry and windy, and summer is short, warm and rainy.
-The annual average temperature is -4.1℃.
-Except from May to September, the monthly average temperature is below -3.0℃.
+Annual average temperature is -4.1℃.
+Except from May to September, its monthly average temperature is below -3.0℃.
 The coldest January is -16.8℃.
 In 1978, it reached -26.6℃.
 The extreme daily lowest temperature was -48.1℃.
-It is the place with the lowest extreme daily temperature in Qinghai Province.
-The hottest month in July is 7.5°C, the extreme daily maximum temperature is 22.9°C. Madoi County has strong sunlight during the day, and the temperature drops sharply in night.
-The daily temperature difference is large.
-There is no absolute frost-free period throughout the year.
+It is a place with the lowest extreme daily temperature in Qinghai Province.
+The hottest month in July is 7.5°C, extreme daily maximum temperature is 22.9°C. Madoi County has strong sunlight during a day, and temperature drops sharply in night.
+Daily temperature difference is large.
+There is no absolute frost-free period throughout a year.

-Madoi County is the birthplace of the Yellow River, with dense rivers and numerous lakes.
-There are 4,077 lakes in the county.
-The main rivers in the territory include Maqu, Requ, Jiangqu, Lenaqu, Duoqu, etc.
+Madoi County is birthplace of Yellow River, with dense rivers and numerous lakes.
+There are 4,077 lakes in thid county. main rivers of this county include Maqu, Requ, Jiangqu, Lenaqu, Duoqu, etc.

 Population and Ethnic Groups

-At the end of 2013, the total population was 14,570.
-Among them, the Tibetan population is 13,439, accounting for 92.24% of the total population, and the agricultural and animal husbandry population is 11,355, accounting for 77.93% of the total population.
+At end of 2013, total population was 14,570.
+Among them, Tibetan population is 13,439, accounting for 92.24% of total population, and agricultural and animal husbandry population is 11,355, accounting for 77.93% of total population.
 There are 9 ethnic groups in Maduo County, including Han, Tibetan, Mongolian, Hui, Salar, Manchu, Tu, Yao and Miao.

 Madoi County Culture & Custom

-The Madoi Tibetans have a kissing etiquette, but not with lips, but with forehead or cheek.
-This ceremony is more common among the elderly.
+Madoi’s Tibetan have a kissing etiquette, but not with lips, but with forehead or cheek.
+This ceremony is more common among elderly.
 Old people often give this gift to show their affection when they meet their relatives, friends.
 But it is not accepted between young men and women.

 Funerals in Maduo area generally have 4 forms: cremation, sky burial, water burial, and earth burial.

-Cremation is a funeral ceremony for the living Buddha and more famous religious figures.
+Cremation is a funeral ceremony for living Buddha and more famous religious figures.